 - From the observation deck of the tower, you can see about 100 miles on a clear day.

 - In August 2015, a wheelchair-accessible version of the EdgeWalk was introduced.

 - The Outdoor Observation Terrace is a viewpoint.
 It only has a wire mesh as the protection.

 - The SkyPod is the highest observation deck at a height of 447 meters.
 On a clear day, Niagara Falls can be seen from here.

-- This structure attracts more than two million visitors every year.
+- The tower attracts more than two million visitors every year.

 - It has a Glass Floor that can hold the weight of five hippos at a time.
-This floor was built in 1994.
+The floor was built in 1994.

-- The CN Tower holds the second rank in the World Federation of Great Towers.
+- The CN Tower holds second rank in the World Federation of Great Towers.